 E-commerce and Consumer Protection Act, 2019: Impact on the Consumer

 This definition of the ‘Consumer’ has been broadened and various duties and liabilities have been cast upon e-commerce entities so as to bring the e-commerce sector under its ambit.
-The expressions "buys any goods" and "hires or avails any services" now includes offline or online transactions through electronic means or by teleshopping or direct selling or multi-level marketing.”
+The expressions "buy any goods" and "hires or avails any services" now include offline or online transactions through electronic means or by teleshopping or direct selling or multi-level marketing.”

 The Rules cast various duties and liabilities upon e-commerce entities and sellers, and the same are as follows:

 - Sellers have the duty to maintain fair trade practices and not to get involved in any kind of unfair trade practice which includes misrepresenting themselves as a consumer and posting fake reviews about a product.

 - They cannot deny their duty to take goods back while offering goods through market place entity and cannot withdraw or discontinue services purchased or agreed to be purchased.